Pancreatic Cancer

 • To monitor the recovery from treatment-related toxicities and recurrence.

-• Clinical examination, tumour marker (CA 19-9) and CT scan every 3-6 months in the first 2 years, and then every 6-12 years afterwards.
+• Clinical examination, tumour marker (CA 19-9) and CT scan every 3-6 months in the first 2 years, and then every 6-12 months if needed afterwards.

-Locally advanced cancer means that there is no distant spread of the tumour, while invasion into nearby structures (blood vessels) exists, which renders surgical resection not feasible.
+Locally advanced cancer means that there is no distant spread of the tumour, while invasion into nearby structures (blood vessels or other tissues) exists, which renders surgical resection not feasible.

-For most of the patients, the treatment goal is to manage the tumour.
+For most of the patients, the treatment goal is to control the tumour.
 However, for selected patients, potential curative surgical resection may be possible after initial treatment.

 Chemotherapy

-• Gemcitabine-Abraxane: A two-drug combination.
-Common side effects include deterioration of bone marrow function, hair loss, neuropathy, tiredness, nausea and vomiting.
+• Gemcitabine-Cisplatin (for patients with known BRCA1, BRCA2 or PALB2 mutations) or Gemcitabine-Albumin-Bound Paclitaxel (other patients): Common side effects include deterioration of bone marrow function, hair loss, neuropathy, tiredness, nausea and vomiting.

 Radiotherapy

-• The role of external beam radiation therapy is controversial.
-It may be offered in patients whose conditions are stable in chemotherapy.
+• The role of EBRT is controversial.
+It may be offered with or without chemotherapy to patients whose conditions are stable during induction chemotherapy or who are not candidates for induction chemotherapy.

-• Duration: 5 times a week over 5 to 6 weeks
+• Duration: 5 times a week on weekdays over 5 to 6 weeks

 Treatment of Metastatic Pancreatic Cancer